plexescor/HPR/README.md

 > [!NOTE]
 > **Linux platform detection:** HPR reads `$XDG_CURRENT_DESKTOP` and matches substrings via `std::string::contains`.
 Non-standard desktop session variables or nested compositor configurations may not resolve correctly.

+- Linux install is more manual than Windows (AUR users are covered)
+- Waybar routes left and right click to the same D-Bus method -- Waybar limitation, not an HPR one
+- Writing invalid `.slint` code in interpreted mode closes HPR -- intentional

 ---

 ## Contributing